bikeshaving/crank/docs/WIP.md

 //<div><span>Id: 3</span><span>Id: 2</span><span>Id: 1</span><div>
 ```

-Keys are scoped by element.
-When rendering iterables, it’s useful to key elements of the iterable, in case elements are added, removed, or rearranged.
+Keys are scoped to an element’s children.
+When rendering iterables, it’s useful to key elements of the iterable, because it’s common for elements to be added, removed or rearranged.

 ```jsx
 function *Shuffler() {